NancyZhang26/silly_blog/posts/clubbingpackagept12.md

 Again, not much happened in the club.
 I don’t even remember the tracks played because, hehe, ***I guess I wasn’t being moderate at all.*** That’s why I don’t trust what people say when they are drunk. ***They were being real, but there is a bandwidth, which is usually insanely short.***

 Anyways, the vibe was chill.
 I was drunk.
 I got back safely.
 I passed out.
 I woke up early.
 I felt like shit.
-It was like somebody banged my head against the wall.
+It was as if somebody banged my head against the wall.
 I asked Chirag to ***please voluntarily forget whatever random shit I said about life being doomed or me being delulu during the pregame and the postgame.*** He said, uhh, did you say anything?
 Doesn’t ring a bell.

 Good friend. 🙂‍↕️

 Till next time, and many many more.

 <h3>Next Up:</h3>
 <a href="{{ '/posts/clubbingpackagept13/' | url }}">Clubbing Package Pt.13.
-Keinemusik + Blackpink @ New York</a>
+Keinemusik @ Corona Park, NY & Riff Raff</a>